Video Ads vs. Image Ads in Mobile App Marketing

 Video Ads vs Image Ads: Which is Cleaner?

 AdAge reported in 2015, that for every $3 spent on digital advertising, $1 goes to ad fraud.
+Our report estimates that approximately 30% of 2019 Q1 mobile ad traffic is fraudulent.
 Since then, not much has changed.
 Ad fraud continues to take a large share of mobile and digital advertising, and awareness is still low.
 All ad and campaign types are vulnerable to ad fraud, however, one study revealed that video ads are disproportionately affected over static images, experiencing 2x as much ad fraud.
 Whilst this certainly does not mean that you should disengage with video ads, it does, however, shine a light on the need for ad fraud protection, especially if video ads are a part of your content matrix.

 If used wisely, both video and image ads can bring positive results for any company.
 Mobile devices mainstreamed online video content.
 Video ads show higher click-through rates than image ads.
 And surprisingly, the cost to produce one photo and one video has become nearly identical.
 However, you’ll spend much more time creating video content than you will be creating images.
 Though video is slowly dominating images, that doesn’t mean you should forget about using images and focus solely on promoting your business with video content.
 Both types of advertising have their pros and cons.
 Which you should choose depends on your marketing goals and the preferences of your target audience.